Converting SPFx Web Part from JavaScript to React

 "GitHubUserNameFieldLabel": "GitHub user name"

-to test your changes and make sure your web part didn’t self-destruct.
+As always, run gulp serve to test your changes and make sure your web part didn’t self-destruct.

 If you click on your web part’s edit button, you should see the following: